-The enhanced park aids allows the driver to view the area that is being detected by the reverse sensing system.
 The system uses red, yellow and green highlights which appear on top of the video image when an object is detected by the reverse sensing system.
 The alert highlights the closest object detected.
-The reverse sensing alert can be disabled and if enhanced park aids is enabled, highlighted areas are still displayed.
+The reverse sensing alert can be disabled and if visual park aid alert is enabled, highlighted areas are still displayed.